- Cancer Information

 - photographs, audio files or video footage.

-The treatment centre or health professional who creates a medical record owns and maintains the record.
+The health service or health professional who creates a medical record owns and maintains the record.
 However, Australian law considers ownership and access as separate – so although you don’t own the medical record, you generally have a right to gain access to it.

 Medical records must be stored and disposed of securely to prevent unauthorised access.
 Different states and territories may have different requirements about how long doctors and treatment centres must keep your records after your last consultation.